dahlia/logtape/README.md

 };
 ~~~~

-A sync can be asynchronously disposed of as well.
+A sink can be asynchronously disposed of as well.
 The type of an asynchronous
 disposable sink is: `Sink & AsyncDisposable`.
 You can create an asynchronous
 disposable sink by defining a `[Symbol.asyncDispose]` method: